 The Telesat Lightspeed satellite orbits are planned to operate at altitudes ranging from 1,315 to 1,335 kilometers.
 This strategic positioning provides a broad view of Earth and minimizes the total number of satellites needed for global coverage.
-Additionally, it significantly reduces the risk of collisions.
-These operational altitudes are comfortably above the more congested regions used, and planned to be used by several other LEO constellations.
+Additionally, it significantly reduces the risk of collisions with other satellites.
+In fact, these operational altitudes are comfortably above the more congested regions used, and planned to be used by several other LEO constellations.

-The Telesat Lightspeed satellites are designed with a minimum baseline 10-year operational lifespan.
+The Telesat Lightspeed satellites are designed with a minimum baseline 10-year operational lifespan, which is between 30 and 50% longer than that of most satellites in other LEO constellations.
 This extended duration contributes to a substantial reduction in the overall number of satellites involved in launch, orbit adjustments, and deorbit maneuvers compared to constellations with shorter satellite lifetimes.

 The Telesat Lightspeed satellites are designed to be robust against component failures, which will allow for continued operations with graceful degradation of communications capabilities.
 The satellites will have on-board redundant equipment for the critical systems required to support reliable and safe operations on orbit and deorbit at end of life.
-The satellites are also designed with features that facilitate capture and deorbit by a tug vehicle in the unlikely event that a satellite becomes derelict at any time in its life.
+The satellites are also designed with features that facilitate capture and deorbit by a tug vehicle (once such services will become available and commercially viable) in the unlikely event that a satellite becomes derelict at any time in its life.
 The satellites will be equipped with on-board orbit determination capability that can utilize GPS or Galileo signals to maintain accurate orbit knowledge.